 - Air Conditioning

 There are just 8 luxurious guest rooms, all large and each with a balcony offering wonderful views across the city.
 No expense has been spared in the furnishings - heavy draped curtains and dark wood furniture combine with fresh flowers, crisp linens, sisal flooring and African prints and textiles.

 All the rooms have a different feel.
 Room 6 is the only Standard Room - it has lots of raffia and is open-plan.
 Of the Superior Suites, 7 and 8 have a contemporary feel; 3 and 4 are more traditional and 1, which is on the corner, is light and airy, commanding both mountain and sea views.
 Suite 2, where we stayed, has a long terrace with views over the city harbour - watching Cape Town’s lights gradually twinkle on in the twilight was a delight.

-Bathrooms are spacious with natural marble and wooden decking.
+Bathrooms are spacious with natural marble.
 The power showers have sleek minimalist chrome fittings, and the towels are thick and soft.
 All the Superior Suites feature either a sunken or freestanding custom-made bathtub.

-All rooms are extremely well-equipped: satellite TV, DVD players, electronic safes, air-conditioning, minibars/fridges, iPod docking stations, skype phones and laptops with free WiFi.
+All rooms are extremely well-equipped: satellite TV, DVD players, electronic safes, air-conditioning, minibars/fridges and iPod docking stations.
+Laptops and local cell phones are also available from reception.
 Little noise filters from one room to another - you may not know you have fellow guests until they drift in to breakfast.